Number of answers:

 Welcome to the biggest country in the world: the Internet. 🌍

-The Internet can be such an abstract and overwhelming place at times, that it’s difficult to recognise the true impact it has on our economy, our culture or our rights.
+It can be such an abstract and overwhelming place at times, that it’s difficult to recognise the true impact the online world has on our economy, our culture or our rights.
 So, we scaled it down a little by reimagining our worldwide web in the more tangible form of a country, and exhibited the results at Canòdrom: a space combining digital and democratic innovation.

-The metaphor of a country allowed us to explain the online world through four main pillars that are present in all nations: government, infrastructure, resources, culture.
+The metaphor of a country allows us to explain the online world through four main pillars that are present in all nations: government, infrastructure, resources, and culture.

 If the Internet were a nation it would be the world’s most populous by far, with over 4.6 billion citizens.
 It would be governed by an oligarchy of big tech that nobody voted for, selling citizen data as its main resource, and having the highest energy consumption after China and the US.

 Ultimately, it led us to recognise that many of us are much more active as citizens of the internet than the nation states that our passports belong to.
-We are excited to see how this familiar physical reimagining of digital spaces can help us to make them more comprehensible in the future.
+We are excited to see how this familiar physical reimagining of digital spaces can help us to make them more comprehensible, and therefore able to be reevaluated and developed in the future.

 Tomorrow Today - Museum of the Future